peering-manager/peering-manager/docs/models/peering/router.md

   * `Configuration Template`: a template used generate the configuration of the router.
-  * `Configuration Context`: a snippet of JSON that contains additional context for e.g. tooling that accesses Peering-Manager programmatically.
+  * `Configuration Context`: a snippet of JSON that contains additional context for e.g. tooling that accesses Peering Manager programmatically.
   * `NetBox Device`: an valid ID inside a NetBox instance where the router is also referenced.
   * `Use NetBox`: an option to use NetBox NAPALM capabilities to reach the